Skip to content

 Don’t worry if you have allergies; Russian Blue cats are hypoallergenic.
 This means you won’t have to keep popping the antihistamines to prevent allergic reactions.
 Rejoice!

 Unfortunately, it’s unavoidable.
 Dander is universal among all cat breeds.
-If you find that even your Russian Blue gives you red, itchy eyes and a runny nose, don’t panic yet.
+Don't panic if even your Russian Blue gives you red, itchy eyes and a runny nose.
 There are some ways you can combat your allergies.
 Address the problem right at the source!

-Keeping your house as clean as possible, especially floors and carpets where dander loves to hide may also provide you some relief.
-An air purifier can filter some of these allergens out of the air too.
+Keeping your house as clean as possible, especially floors and carpets where dander loves to hide, may also provide you some relief.
+An air purifier can also filter some of these allergens out of the air.

 Remember, Russian Blue cats don’t shed much and are considered hypoallergenic, so there’s definite hope that your allergic response will get along with your cat as well as you do.